Configuring pyserial for High-Throughput Instrument Polling

 self._ser.close()

-def poll_frame(self, command: bytes) -> Optional[bytes]:
+def poll_frame(self, command: bytes) -> bytes:

-if not self._ser or not self._ser.is_open:
+if self._ser is None or not self._ser.is_open:

-raise RuntimeError("Serial port not initialized or closed.")
+raise RuntimeError("Serial port not initialized or already closed.")

 for attempt in range(self.max_retries):